everx-labs/TonNfcClientSwift/docs/FunctionsList.md

 - **checkIfNfcSupported()**

-    Check if your Android device has NFC hardware.
+    Check if your iPhone has NFC hardware.

     *Responses:*